KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson04_methods.md

 ## Predefined

-In C# there are many predefined methods.
+In C# there are many **predefined methods**.
 A predefined method is a method that is added by the compiler without the programmer needing to do anything.
 Here is a list of some common predefined methods:

 ### String Methods